-Research has shown that up to 20% of Lyme patients have ongoing symptoms, in some cases these symptoms can be severe and debilitating.
+Research has shown that up to 20% of Lyme patients have ongoing symptoms, which in some cases can be severe and debilitating.
 The cause of these lingering symptoms is the existence of persistent infection of Borrelia burgdorferi, the bacteria that causes Lyme disease, according to many clinicians and researchers as well as scientific studies.
-While the CDC calls this “post-treatment Lyme disease syndrome,” (PTLDS), we believe it is more accurate to use the term persistent Lyme disease (PLD) or “chronic Lyme disease.”
+While the CDC calls these lingering symptoms “post-treatment Lyme disease syndrome” (PTLDS), it is our belief that the more accurate term is persistent Lyme disease (PLD) or “chronic Lyme disease.”
 The term PLD supports the scientific believe that the disease can live on beyond treatment.
 The studies below demonstrate the existence of persistent infection, giving validity to the terms “persistent” and “chronic.”
 Some of these are funded by Bay Area Lyme Foundation, and all are published in reputable journals by accomplished researchers.

 Persisting viable but non-cultivable B. burgdorferi is now a convincing phenomenon

 Congressional testimony of Stephen Barthold, DVM, PhD, Distinguished Professor Emeritus, UC Davis 2012.

 “Persisting viable but non-cultivable B. burgdorferi is now a convincing phenomenon based upon a number of animal-based (mouse, dog and primate) studies using a number of different antibiotics, and the significance of continued infection indeed needs to be better understood.
 It is time to recognize that Lyme disease is not a simple bacterial infection.”